sballesteros/linked-data-registry/README.md

 Inspired by the [npm registry](https://github.com/isaacs/npmjs.org) but different because:

-- each resource of a datapackage has it's _own URL_
+- each resource of a data package has it's _own URL_
 - semantic search for resource having [json-ld](http://json-ld.org/) is supported

 A client is in development [here](https://github.com/standard-analytics/dpm-stan).